 Provides a foundation for prospective early childhood and elementary education majors with pre-K to 8 mathematics.
 Guided by NCTM Standards and through the study of concepts and properties of number systems; the four fundamental operations of arithmetic; the basic knowledge in data, the student will be able to undertake further study in mathematics education.
 Offered every semester.
 This course fulfills Track C general education requirement in mathematics for Early Childhood Education and Elementary Education majors.

 MA 107 Algebra for Health Care Professionals (3)

 Algebra for Health Care Professionals is a required course for all nursing majors.
 This is a college-algebra based course that also promotes math competency to prevent errors in a variety of calculations used in nursing.
 The Quality and Safety Education for Nurses (QSEN) competency of patient safety is addressed through application of algebraic operations that include calculations used in nursing, such as solution/dosage preparations and healthcare facilities/inventories management.
 Credits cannot be transferred in to meet this mathematics requirement.
 Fulfills Track E general education requirement in mathematics.
 Prerequisites: MA 102 or placement.
 Restricted to students accepted in the CUH Nursing major.
 Offered during Spring semesters.

 MA 110 Pre-Calculus (3)

 Foundation for further study in mathematics.
 Primarily the preparatory course for MA 210.
 Topics include polynomials in general, functions and inverse functions, functions and graphs, exponential and logarithmic functions, trigonometric functions and their inverses, the binomial theorem, mathematical induction, all complex numbers.
 Not open to students with credit in MA 210 or higher courses.
 Offered every semester.
-Prerequisites: MA 103 or placement.
+Prerequisites: MA 103 or MA 104 (preferred for majors requiring calculus) or placement.

 MA 210 Calculus I (4)